**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 The takeaway?
 You don’t need buzzwords, big budgets, or billion-dollar projections.
 Sometimes, all you need is an ache, a tool, and a dream.

-That human touch—merged with an fresh solution—is exactly how Q-Flex conquered the Sharks and continues to win over new fans every day.
+That human touch—combined with an innovative solution—is exactly how Q-Flex conquered the Sharks and continues to win over new fans every day.

-7. Past the Tank: Growth, Gratitude, and Giving Back
+7. Beyond the Tank: Growth, Gratitude, and Giving Back

 Since their appearance on Shark Tank, the Q-Flex brand has expanded its reach internationally.
 It’s stocked online, in wellness shops, and even recommended by physical therapists.